-Under the governor’s current proposal, Long Island students would receive an average of $66 in new funding per student, far below state and city averages, the group argues.
+Under governor’s current proposal, LI students would receive an average of $66 in new funding per student, far below state and city averages, the group argues.

 The Garden City Union Free School District would see a minimal increase in aid totaling $24,475, according to district officials.

 “We are disappointed by the nominal amount of the aid increase earmarked for the Garden City Schools.
 I trust that our legislators will be able to secure additional funds which would allow the district to begin to pay for some of the many State and Federal mandates with which we must comply,” assistant superintendent for business Al Chase told Patch.

 Assemblyman Ed Ra, whose coverage area now includes Garden City, said the new redistribution of aid puts a further squeeze on overburdened taxpayers and takes crucial resources away from children.
 "Through this event and public support, we can send a message that our children deserve the same amount of aid as those across the state,” he said.

 Assemblyman Brian Curran of the 21st district, believes the funding cuts "discriminate against kids for living on Long Island."